twinkalparalkar/JSBasic/InterviewQuestion.md

 	Infinite Curring implementation with Usecase

 # BROWSER
-	LocalStorage, SessionStorage, Cookies:-?
+1)LocalStorage, SessionStorage, Cookies:-
+for LocalStorage,Never Expire
+memory:-10mb
+storage Location:-browser(store as key:pair)

+for SessionStorage,Expire after closing tab memory:-5mb
+storage Location:-browser

+for Cookies,Manually set of Expire memory:-4kb
+storage Location:-browser and server

-	How to use them
+2)How to use them
 	What is the difference
 	Common API status codes
 		200